 - Be a U.S. Citizen or eligible non-citizen

 - Have a high school diploma or GED

 Applying for Financial Aid

 Complete your FAFSA online as early as possible.
 You must apply and be accepted before you can receive financial aid.
 Submit your FAFSA as soon as possible after January 1 of the year you plan to attend.

 Apply online for a Federal Personal Identification Number (PIN).
 The PIN will allow you to electronically sign the FAFSA.

-If you need help to fill out the FASFA, please contact the Financial Aid Office.
-You’ll need the following items:
+If you need help filling out the FASFA, please contact the Financial Aid Office.
+You will need the following items:

 - Social Security Number

 - Copy of current Federal Income Tax Return

 - Copy of current W-2 forms